miscing/filecense/README.md

  - Automatic source code language detection (by extension), and correct commenting
  - Ignores files that should not have a license, and you can use flags to add ignorables.

+## Notes:
+ - Some flags allow multiple items, pass license holder as first argument when using them
+ - Use quotes around whitespace in license holder

 ### USAGE:

 ```